 Make a Great Impression Showing your Home

-- Keep Lawn trimmed and edged.
+- Keep lawn trimmed and edged in the summer and shoveled in the winter.
 Walks, steps, and driveways must be clear of debris.

 - Decorate for a quick sale.
 Faded walls and worn woodwork reduce appeal.
 Why try to tell the prospect how your home could look when you can show him/her by redecorating.
 A quicker sale at a higher price will result.

 - Let the sunshine in.
 Open drapes and blinds and put in bright lightbulbs.

 - Fix the faucet.
 Dripping water discolors sinks and suggests faulty plumbing.